joematthews/eff-short-word-list-pdf/README.md

 Repeat these steps until you create a passphrase that has enough entropy to satisfy your paranoid mind.

 > [!WARNING]
 > In practice, it would not be difficult to brute force a passphrase made from the short list (too few words).
-This can be remedied, some-what, by throwing in some symbols.
+This can be remedied, some-what, by throwing in some symbols and captilizing the words?
 I advise not telling your friends you use this method.
 I'm not selling this very well..